Unique sparse decomposition of low rank matrices: Introduction

 \paragraph{Dictionary learning}The problems of dictionary learning (DL) \cite{agarwal2013exact, spielman2013exact, geng2014local,sun2016complete} and sparse blind deconvolution or convolutional dictionary learning \cite{cheung2020dictionary, kuo2019geometry} study the unique decomposition of $\bY = \bA\bX$ where $\bX$ is sparse and $\bA$ has full row rank.
 In this case, the row space of $\mb Y$ lies in the row space of $\mb X$, suggesting to recover the sparse rows of $\bX$ via solving the following problem,

 Under certain scaling and incoherence conditions on $\bA$, the objective achieves the minimum value when $\mb q$ is equal to one column of $\mb A$, at the same time $\mb q^T\bY$ recovers one sparse row of $\bX$.
-This idea has been studied and modified in a strand of papers when $\bA$ has full row rank \cite{spielman2013exact, sun2016complete,zhang2017global,li2018global, zhang2018structured,qu2019analysis,zhai2020Understanding, shi2020manifold,zhang2020symmetry}.
+This idea has been considered and generalized in a strand of papers when $\bA$ has full row rank \cite{spielman2013exact, sun2016complete,zhang2017global,li2018global, zhang2018structured,qu2020geometric,zhai2020Understanding, shi2020manifold,zhang2020symmetry}.
 In our context, the major difference rises in the matrix $\bA$, which has full {\em column} rank rather than {\em row} rank, therefore minimizing $\norm{\mb q^T\bY}1$ as before only leads to some vector in the null space of $\bA^T$, yielding the trivial zero objective value.

-We would love to note that \cite{qu2019analysis} uses the same objective function in (\ref{intro_obj}) to study the problem of overcomplete dictionary learning (where $\bA$ has full row rank), however the optimization landscape when $\bA$ has full column rank is significantly different from that in the overcomplete setting.
+On the other hand, \cite{qu2020geometric, zhai2020complete} consider the same objective function in (\ref{intro_obj}) to study the problem of overcomplete/complete dictionary learning (where $\bA$ has full row rank).
+However the optimization landscape when $\bA$ has full column rank is significantly different from that in the (over)complete setting.
 The more complicated optimization landscape in our setting brings additional difficulty of the analysis and requires a proper initialization in our proposed algorithm.
-We refer to Appendix \ref{app_related} for detailed technical comparison with \cite{qu2019analysis}.
+We refer to Appendix \ref{app_related} for detailed technical comparison with \cite{qu2020geometric, zhai2020complete}.

 \paragraph{Sparse PCA} Sparse principal component analysis (SPCA) is a popular method that recovers a unique decomposition of a low-rank matrix $\bY$ by utilizing the sparsity of its singular vectors.
 However, as being said, under $\bY =\bA\bX$, SPCA is only applicable when $\bX$ coincides with the right singular vectors of $\bY$.
 Indeed, one formulation of SPCA is to solve